Telecom Statistics You Need To Know

 Telecom Usage Statistics

-Aside from the different segments’ market size in the telecom industry, the usage of consumers also plays a vital role in understanding its development.
-With the rising number of mobile phones, it is reported that 92.3% of internet users access the internet using their mobile devices.
+Aside from the different segments’ market size in the telecom industry, the usage of consumers also plays a vital role in its development.
+92.3% of internet users access the internet using their mobile devices, and this explains the rising number of mobile phones.

-The following statistics will illustrate how consumers worldwide accept the innovations made by the telecom industry.
+The following statistics will illustrate how consumers worldwide adapted to the innovations of the telecom industry:

 (Statista)

-Communication and creation can now be done with a single swipe or scroll from mobile devices.
-With this, the U.S. has 274 million smartphone users, making it third in rank next to China and India.
-This increase in smartphone users also caused a rise in mobile cellular subscriptions, which fueled the industry's growth.
+The US has 274 million smartphone users, making it third in rank next to China and India.
+This increase in smartphone users caused a rise in mobile cellular subscriptions, which fueled the industry's growth.

 (RCR Wireless)

-More than half of U.S. customers have already used the 5G network— a massive increase from its previous rate of 43% last 2021.
-Research also shows that each age group is now acquiring 5G networks, which indicates the penetration of this new generation of mobile networks.
+More than half of US customers are using the 5G network— a massive increase from its previous rate of 43% last 2021.
+Research shows that each age group is acquiring 5G networks, which indicates good penetration of the 5G network in the market.
+On a global scale, 5G-enabled smartphones will likely hit 51% of its shipment by 2023.

 (Oberlo)

-Mobile vs. desktop internet utilization in the United States has been going on for years, and a percentage of mobile web traffic has soared.
+Mobile vs. desktop internet utilization has been happening in the United States for years.
 As of February 2023, 52.08% of the total web visits are from mobile devices, and 47.92% are from desktops.
-These two have not established their place as the most favored web browsing device.
+This indicates a substantial surge in mobile web traffic percentage.
+The influx can be explained by the increase in online channels, making transactions less hassle.

 (Cloudwards)